 Who is leading the campaign?

-The Lake Pedder Restoration Committee, co-convened by Christine Milne and Todd Dudley with secretarial support from Bob Brown and Paul Thomas, is committed to getting agreement to pull the plug and restore the original Lake Pedder and surrounding iconic ecosystems by the fiftieth anniversary.
+The Lake Pedder Restoration Committee, convened by Christine Milne with support from Todd Dudley, Bob Brown, Paul Thomas and more is committed to getting agreement to pull the plug and restore the original Lake Pedder and surrounding iconic ecosystems by the fiftieth anniversary.
 Read more about the Committee.

 How will this be done?